Atharva22052006/NutriGuide/generative-ai/gemini-ai/prompt.md

 ## Diet Plan
 - While providing the 7 day plan do not return the micros and macros they should just be on the table not on the 7 day meal plan
 - Do not provide suggestions at the end
+- Make sure that the meal plan is not in one single line have nested list
+- Provide just the total calories and nutrients for the entire day at the end of the day

 ### Breakfast
 - Make sure the Breakfast is not too heavy